-Included in this column are the matching contributions made by Liberty Media on behalf of each of the named executive officers to the Liberty Media 401(k) Savings Plan and allocated to our company under the services agreement, with the exception of Mr. George, whose matching contributions were made by QVC under its 401(k) savings plan.
-Mr. Rawlinson did not participate in QVC's 401(k) savings plan in 2021 and therefore did not receive a matching contribution.
+Included in this column are the matching contributions made by Liberty Media on behalf of each of the named executive officers to the Liberty Media 401(k) Savings Plan and allocated to our company under the services agreement.
+Mr. Rawlinson did not participate in QVC's 401(k) savings plan in 2022 or 2021 and therefore did not receive a matching contribution.